 In the Episcopal Church, it is required that at least one member of the couple be a baptized Christian; that the ceremony be attested by at least two witnesses; and that the marriage conform to the laws of the State and the Canons and Constitutions of the Episcopal Church and Diocese of North Carolina.
 Members as well as non-members may be married at St. Peter’s if:

-- One member of the couple is a member of another Christian tradition and intends to remain active in that faith community; or
+- One member of the couple is a member of another Christian tradition and intends to remain active in that faith community.

-- A pastoral emergency circumstance exists and the couple is in consultation with the Rector or a staff priest.
+- A pastoral circumstance exists and the couple is in consultation with the Parish Clergy.